canvas-medical/documentation/collections/_sdk/canvas_cli.md

 ### `canvas plugin init`

-Create a plugin from a template using Cookiecutter.
+Create a plugin from a template.

 **Usage**: